casanet/casanet-server/README.md

 * `Run it` : This part is for the Windows operating system, of course you can run the server on Linux, but the connection with Orvibo Sockets is through .NET and it's a bit of a problem in Linux, so I did not try the server in Linux but everything else should work.

+Note that .Net is for Orvibo device
+Python is for kankun and broadlink devices

 1. Install Node.js
 1. Install Python 2.7 At: `C:/Python27` (or change the value in: `modules\Commons\pythonHandler.js` line 7)
 1. Install .Net